 - Identify traditions within our society and one’s own family.

-- Begin to identify our own personal history, the history of our family and the relationship between past and present.
+- Begin to identify our own personal history and the history of one’s own family.

 - Identify reasons for the locations of places.

 - Demonstrate awareness of movement from place to place of people, materials and ideas.

 - Appreciate similarities and differences among cultures in our country and around the world.